jfilter/masters-thesis/README.md

+# Master's Thesis

-# Master's Thesis: Conversation-aware Classification of News Comments
+> Conversation-aware Classification of News Comments

 By [Johannes Filter](https://johannesfilter.com/) at the [Web Science Group](https://hpi.de/naumann/web-science-group/info.html) at the Hasso-Plattner-Institue (University of Potsdam) under the supervision of [Dr. Ralf Krestel](https://hpi.de/naumann/sites/krestel/).